XingchenCedricXu/xingchencedricxu.github.io/_pages/teachingservice.md

 author_profile: true
 ---

-## Teaching at UW (Lab Instructor)
+## Teaching at UW (Lab Instructor or Review Session Instructor)
 - IS 300: Introduction to Information Systems, 2022-2023 (Lab Evaluation: 4.8/5.0)
+- IS 451: Business Data Analytics (incl. notes preparation), 2023-2024 (Review Session Evaluation: 4.8/5.0)

 ## Teaching Assistant
 - MSIS 549: Machine Learning & Artificial Intelligence For Business Applications, 2022-2023
 - MSIS 512: Information Security in a Networked World, 2022-2023
 - IS 460: Systems Analysis and Design, 2022-2023
-- IS 451: Business Data Analytics (incl. notes preparation and review sessions), 2023-2024
 - IS 445: Database Management, 2021-2022, 2023-2024
 - IS 410: Networks and Cybersecurity, 2021-2022